beyondessential/tupaia/packages/web-frontend/README.md

 #### Host the backend locally

 [Instructions are here](https://github.com/beyondessential/tupaia/blob/dev/packages/web-config-server/README.md) for running config server and a docker instance of the DHIS2 aggregation server.
 You shouldn't need to change LOCAL_URL as above, as the existing localhost address and port should be the default local/dev address for web-config-server.

-### e2e tests

-e2e tests are available for this package: check the [e2e test docs](/cypress/e2eTests.md) for more information.